 We have made forward-looking statements in this prospectus, including in the sections entitled "Prospectus Summary," "Risk Factors," "Management's Discussion and Analysis of Financial Condition and Results of Operation" and "Business."
 All statements other than historical facts contained in this prospectus, including statements regarding our future financial position, business policy and plans and objectives of management for future operations, are forward-looking statements.
 The words "believe," "may," "could," "estimate," "continue," "anticipate," "intend," "expect" and similar expressions, as they relate to us, are intended to identify forward-looking statements.
-For example, our statements to the effect that we intend to open a specified number of new stores, that we intend to increase comparable store sales and that we expect to report an increase in net sales for the first quarter of fiscal 2005 constitute forward-looking statements.
+For example, our statements to the effect that we intend to open a specified number of new stores, that we intend to increase comparable store sales, that we expect to report net sales of approximately \$63.6 million for the first quarter of fiscal 2005, and that we estimate that comparable store sales increased 6.9% for the first quarter of 2005 versus the first quarter of fiscal 2004 constitute forward-looking statements.
 We have based these forward-looking statements largely on our current expectations and projections about future events, including, among other things:

 - implementation of our growth strategy;

 - our ability to anticipate and respond to fashion trends;

-- · competition in our markets;
+- competition in our markets;

-- · consumer spending patterns;
+- consumer spending patterns;

 - · actions of our competitors or anchor tenants in the strip shopping centers where our stores are located;

-- · anticipated fluctuations in our operating results; and
+- anticipated fluctuations in our operating results; and

-- · economic conditions in general.
+- economic conditions in general.